sukrititiwari/sukriti-/README.md

 # sukriti-
-this is my first repositary
+this is my first repositary.
-this is section A
+this is section A.